ZijunLi07/Zijun_GeoFM/README.md

  5. Visualization
 plot_ndvi_timeseries(emb, ndvi_list)

-Notes
-This code is adopted from GeoFM288KC, Fall 2025.
+Note:
 Supports Buffalo, New York State, or any global region with Sentinel-2 coverage.

 Designed to be modular for fine-tuning or zero-shot embedding extraction.

 Works for multiyear time series.

+Note: This code is adopted from GeoFM288KC, Fall 2025.